folkforms/npm-release/tests/test-cases/test-case-default.md

-# Test case for 'run' command
+# Test case for default option

 ## Description

-Test when we call 'run' it executes the correct command.
+Test when we call the code with no args it executes the correct commands.

 ## Input config